carletex/create-dapp-example/RFC-extensions.md

 ## Things to note about Template files
 ### Default values
 It's a bit annoying having to define an empty array as a default value for all the arguments.
 To solve this, I've created a utility function that receives the template and expected arguments, and takes care of it.
-You can find it at `templates/utils.js`, the function named `withDefaults`
+You can find it at `templates/utils.js`, the function named `withDefaults`.

+As a bonus, using this function will throw an error when an [Args file](#args-file-content) is trying to send an argument with a name not expected by the template.

 ### Unwanted new lines
 Note when you use backticks, "`", to create interpolated strings, new lines are taken as part of the string.
 Therefore the following string would start and end with extra empty lines: